-Such is the case for the Baltodanos: Sonia, an architect, and Toño, a globetrotting entrepreneur.
+Such is the case for the Baltodanos: Sonia, an architect, and Tono, a globetrotting entrepreneur.

 After residing in New York and Miami for the better part of three decades they established a family residence in their native country, Nicaragua.
-Returning to their homeland was a long cherished aspiration for both, which provided them the opportunity to serve their country while investing in businesses that provide jobs and inspiration.
+Returning to their homeland was a long-cherished aspiration for both, which provided them the opportunity to serve their country while investing in businesses that provide jobs and inspiration.

-El Bajo forms part of this fragile network of forests that serve as the lungs for our planet and as a home for rare and endangered species.
+Their home, Mistlow, is situated on a volcanic ridge, overlooking an ancient Cloud Forest, known locally as El Bajo which is part of a fragile network of ecosystems that serve as the lungs for our planet and as a home for rare and endangered species.